Hexworks/the-cogitator/_blog/2022-01-30-lets-go-functional.md

 tags: [functional-programming, typescript]
 author: addamsson
 short_title: "Let's go functional?"
-series: content-gateway
 comments: true
 updated_at: 2022-01-30
 ---

-> In this post we're going to take a look at why we chose FP tools (like fp-ts and io-ts) for *Content Gateway* and why its pros outweighs the cons.
+> In this post we're going to take a look at why I chose FP tools (like fp-ts and io-ts) for a project I worked on and why its pros outweighs the cons.

 I've been thinking a lot about functional programming in the last few years and I've also contributed to some FP libraries as well.
 My main goal with all of this was to determine whether the hype around this topic is warranted or not.
 After working on programs using the functional paradigm in the last few years I concluded that the answer to that questions is the usual "It depends".